 - Commission generated.

-So on one hand, you have how-to guides or how-to informational posts to get people to read your information and see you as an authority in your niche.
+So, on the one hand, you have how-to guides or how-to informational posts to get people to read your information and see you as an authority in your niche.

-And the majority of these is an affiliate link, and I get credit for the sale if they click on it and make a purchase.
+And I have affiliate links on most of these tools, getting credit for the sale when people click on them and make a purchase.
 I usually add an affiliate link in the title, one or two times throughout the copy, and then as a simple button.

 It’s a numbers game.
-It’s a way to attract an audience and getting traffic for transactional searches.
+And it’s a way to attract an audience and get traffic for transactional searches.

 The best way to make money with a blog is affiliate marketing.
 This is how huge blogs make money.